poppyseedDev/ai-governance/README.md

 1. **Skin in the Game:** Users are likely to vote more judiciously, given they have a vested interest in the outcome.

 2. **Prevention of Sybil Attacks:** The staking mechanism makes it costly for any entity to try and manipulate the vote by creating multiple accounts.

+## Integration with Fe
+My plan was to create code first with Solidity and then transform my smart contract into Fe and test out the smart contract language a bit.

+Unfortunately I wasn't able to setup the binary release thus I tried building with the compiler.

+the implemented code is in the [voting.fe located in the fe directory](./fe/crates/test-files/fixtures/demos/voting.fe)